-- 819.1.
+824.1.
 The competent authority should monitor specific facets associated with the design, manufacture and use of packagings within its compliance assurance programme (see para.
 307).
 To verify adequate performance, the serial number of all packagings manufactured to a design approved by a competent authority is required to be made available to the competent authority.
-The competent authorities should maintain a register of the serial numbers. - 819.2.
-Packagings manufactured to a package design approved for continued use under the 'grandfather' provisions in paras 816 and 817 are also to be assigned a serial number.
-The serial number, and competent authority knowledge of this serial number, is essential in that the number establishes the means to positively identify which single individual packagings are subject to the respective 'grandfather' provision. - 819.3.
+The competent authorities should maintain a register of the serial numbers.

+824.2.
+Packagings manufactured to a package design approved for continued use under the grandfather provisions in para.
+820 are also to be assigned a serial number.
+The serial number and competent authority knowledge of this serial number are essential as the number establishes the means to identify positively which single individual packagings are subject to the respective grandfather provision.

+824.3.
 The packaging serial number should uniquely identify each packaging manufactured.
 The appropriate competent authority is to be informed of the serial number.
 The term 'appropriate' has a broad interpretation and could pertain to any of the following:

-- The country where the package design originated; - The country where the packaging was manufactured; or - The country or countries where the package is used.

-In the case of packagings manufactured to a package design approved for continued use under paras 816 and 817, all competent authorities involved in the multilateral approval process should receive information on packaging serial numbers.
+- (a) The country where the package design originated; - (b) The country where the packaging was manufactured; - (c) The country or countries where the package is used. - (d) In the case of packagings manufactured to a package design approved for continued use under para.
+820, all competent authorities involved in the multilateral approval process should receive information on packaging serial numbers.